rartino/ENVISIoN/README.md

 # ENVISIoN: Electronic Structure Visualization Studio

 ENVISIoN is an open source tool/toolkit for electron visualization.
+ENVISIoN can be used to visualise the following.
+* Electron density
+* Electron localisation function
+* Partial charge density
+* Unitcell
+* Bandstructure
+* Density of states
+* Pair correlation function

 ENVISIoN is implemented using (a modified version of) the Inviwo visualization framework, developed at the Scientific Visualization Group at Linköping University (LiU).